idun-corp/docs/ProptechOS-Edge-Interface/README.md

 ### ProptechOS receiving observations
 Now we need to see if those simulated observations are actually received by ProptechOS.

-First authorize ProptechOS REST API, see [ProptechOS-Api Example](ProptechOS-Api) for directions on how to do that.
+First authorize ProptechOS REST API, see [ProptechOS-Api](../ProptechOS-Api) for directions on how to do that.
 To verify that Observations from the simulated device are received, we need to see them in the ProptechOS API.

 ```curl